tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 There are also use cases where PSKs are shared between more than two entities.
 Some examples below (as noted by Akhmetzyanova et al.{{Akhmetzyanova}}):

 - Group chats.
-In this use-case, the membership of a group is confirmed by the possession of a PSK distributed out-of-band to the group participants.
-Members can then establish peer-to-peer connections with each other using the external PSK.
-It is important to note that any node of the group can behave as a TLS client or server.

-- Internet of Things (IoT).
-In this use-case, resource-constrained IoT devices act as TLS clients and share the same PSK.
-The devices use this PSK for quickly establishing connections with a central server.
-Such a scheme ensures that the client IoT devices are legitimate members of the system.
-To perform rare system specific operations that require a higher security level, the central server can request resource-intensive client authentication with the usage of a certificate after successfully establishing the connection with a PSK.
-The use of a single PSK for multiple devices in this way is not recommended, but may be seen in cases where there is a large turnover in the number of devices.
-The use of connection upgrades may be employed where it is not known in advance whether the higher level of authentication is necessary, or to bind a particular action to a particular device.
+In this use-case, group participants may be provisioned an external PSK out-of-band for establishing authenticated connections with other members of the group.

+- Internet of Things (IoT) and devices with limited computational capabilities.
+Many PSK provisioning examples are possible in this use-case.
+For example, in a given setting, IoT devices may all share the same PSK and use it to communicate with a central server (one key for n devices), have their own key for communicating with a central server (n keys for n devices), or have pairwise keys for communicating with each other (n^2 keys for n devices).

+The exact provisioning process depends on the system requirements and threat model.
+Generally, use of a single PSK shared between more than one node is not recommended, even if other accommodations are made, such as client certificate authentication after PSK-based connection establishment.
+See {{recommendations}}.

 ## Provisioning Examples